cb0806151/cbh-mancala/README.md

 - create draft of board
 - start plotting out the frontend architecture
 - start work on wallet layer
+- decide on file naming convention
+- decide on using semicolons or not

 Backlog
 - check out next.js tips and tricks